All previous events hosted by Addressing Domestic Abuse are listed below.

 ADA 3rd Annual National Learning Event held at the Hope Street Xchange, Sunderland.

-A free to attend event with 100 attendees with a fantastic line up of speakers:
+A free to attend event held on 13th November 2025 which had 100 attendees with a fantastic line up of speakers:

 Dame Nicole Jacobs